Ralph Boschung: 2022

 In Silverstone, Boschung qualified 17th.
 However, neck pain continued to persist and he was forced to withdraw for the rest of the weekend.
 Due to ongoing neck injury, Boschung decided that he would take an indefinite number of races off to allow his injury to recover.
 He was replaced by Roberto Merhi, who last drove with Campos in 2018.

 Following three rounds absent, Boschung made his F2 return at Spa-Francorchamps, despite still struggling with neck pain.
 He topped practice and qualified tenth for the feature race.
 Boschung took advantage of reverse grid pole to achieve his second podium of the season with third place in Saturday's sprint race.
 He capped off his weekend with a 14th place in the feature race.
 In Zandvoort Boschung had an uneventful weekend, a poor qualifying result only bringing him 17th and 15th places in the sprint and feature races respectively.

 Boschung had an unfortunate showing in Monza, he retired in the sprint race was involved in an incident with Clément Novalak which bent his steering after starting 13th.
 Boschung was penalised for the incident and was demoted three place for the feature race.
 In the feature race, Boschung was forced off-track and re-joined in an unsafe manner, and later crashed into the barriers after colliding with Pourchaire.
 Boschung was then issued another three-place grid drop for the next race.
 Boschung again failed to score points in the Yas Marina round.
 He was classified 15th in the standings with 40 points.

-Boschung is the only driver to have contested in every season of the modern era in the FIA Formula 2 Championship.

 2023

 Boschung remained with Campos Racing for a third successive season in 2023, this time being joined by Kush Maini.
-It is scheduled to be Boschung's last F2 season.
+The season was Boschung's last F2 season, having competed in the championship for five years.
 The start of the season brought with it success unseen before, as Boschung took the lead of the sprint race from reverse grid pole in Bahrain, maintaining his position to take his maiden victory in Formula 2 on his 96th race start.
 On Sunday, he once again finished on the podium, taking second after capitalising on a chaotic opening lap.
 Talking about his weekend, Boschung described his car as "incredible", saying that the team's baseline race pace was better than it had been during the previous season.

+In Jeddah, Boschung qualified in ninth, and took the standings lead after finishing in a strong fourth place during the sprint race.
+Since then, Boschung failed to score points for the next eight rounds.
+In Spa-Francorchamps, Boschung returned to the top 10 in qualifying with seventh, having taken advantage of unpredictable rainy conditions.
+From there, it would yield a double points finish, ending the races in eighth and tenth place.
+His last points finish came in the Monza feature race, coming home ninth in an incident-marred race.
+He finished 16th in the standings, with 37 points.

+Boschung was the only driver to have contested in every season of the modern era in the FIA Formula 2 Championship up to that point.